Ruach/ruach.github.io/_posts/2021-05-29-O3-CPU-rename.markdown

  219     iew.setScoreboard(&scoreboard);
 ```

-At the real hardware implementation, the scoreboard should be accessible by the
+When it comes to real hardware implementation,
+the scoreboard should be accessible by the multiple stages
-multiple stages at the same time.
+at the same time.
 However, because it is software emulation,
-GEM5 doesn't provide port-wise emulation to service different modules at the same time.
+GEM5 doesn't provide port-wise emulation
+to service different modules at the same time.
-Note that GEM5 executes in single thread and cannot be executed in multi-threads.
+Note that GEM5 executes in single thread
+and cannot be executed in multi-threads.
-Anyway, the scoreboard is accessed by two different stages in the O3CPU: rename and iew.
+Anyway, the scoreboard is accessed by two different stages in the O3CPU:
+rename and iew.